Stand Firm, Lead Bold

 Amen.

 Now, pause, just for a moment, and listen.
-What is God asking you to stand for today?
+What's God asking you to stand for today?

 Journaling and Reflection